DANL-repos/mac_arm_tensorflow_ez_install/README.md

 The script will create a new environment called torch_arm and just run through all of the steps to install pytorch on your system.
 No questions or decisions. <br>

-If all goes well, you should see something like:
+If all goes well you should see a bunch of text scroll by, and then see something like:
 ```bash
 Checking installation; this may take a few.
 (Taking a while is a good sign.)